Users that do not give consent are users that cannot be tracked (with analytics or media tools).

-A high website bounce rate will automatically impact the notice bounce rate.
+A high website bounce rate will automatically impact the no choice rate.

 Keep in mind that the notice is displayed to people that have not provided consent.
 Therefore, it will be mostly shown to new visitors.
 Media traffic will generally bring new visitors and has high website bounces.

-Also, if a visitor bounces on your website without giving consent, it will be considered as a bounce, but you won’t be able to measure it with your analytics tool as the analytics tag can’t be triggered without consent.
+Also, if a visitor bounces on your website without giving consent, it will be considered a no-choice, but you won’t be able to measure it with your analytics tool as the analytics tag can’t be triggered without consent.

-For that reason, actual website bounces, the bounces in your analytics tool and the notice bounces are three related but different metrics.
+For that reason, actual website bounces, the bounces in your analytics tool, and the no choices are three related but different metrics.